epfl-ada/ada-2025-project-zlayjiya/docs/index.md

         Yet, the inner order of this digital cosmos remains invisible.
 We travel through YouTube every day without ever seeing the structure that shapes what we discover, what we watch, and ultimately, what we think.
     </p>
     <p>
-        With billions of interactions steering opinions, habits, and cultural currents, YouTube now functions as a <span class="highlight">parallel society</span> — one whose architecture remains hidden from its own inhabitants.
+        With billions of interactions steering opinions, habits, and cultural currents, YouTube now functions as a <span class="highlight">parallel society</span>—one whose architecture remains hidden from its own inhabitants.
     </p>

     <h3>Our Expedition Map</h3>